Giuseppe Alessandro Furietti: Biography

 For a sum, Furietti obtained rights to excavate the section of Hadrian's Villa that belonged to Simplicio Bulgarini.
 As early as 1724, Conte Giuseppe Fede had been buying up parcels of land in the extensive villa, which had become divided up among a multitude of owners, forming the nucleus of one of the outstanding recently formed and non-papal collections of antiquities in Rome.
 After only a few days Furietti's crews found the famous statues of Centaurs signed by Aristeas and Papias, the "Furietti Centaurs", which quickly became two of the most celebrated sculptures in Rome, in part through the engravings of them made in 1739 and 1740 under Furietti's supervision.
 Charles de Brosses saw them displayed in Monsignor Furietti's apartments in the Palazzo Montecitorio in 1739-40, and Francesco de' Ficoroni described them in Furietti's collection in 1744.
 Furietti habitually employed Bartolomeo Cavaceppi as a restorer, hence some of the pieces that had passed through Cavaceppi's studio were illustrated from Furietti's former collection in Cavaceppi's self-promoting volume of plates, Raccolta d'antiche statue, busti, teste cognite ed altre sculpture antiche, 1768.

 Among the mosaics he found at Hadrian's Villa is the celebrated one of four doves drinking, found in 1737; Furietti was convinced that it was the very work executed by Sosius/Sosos at Pergamum, mentioned by Pliny the Elder (Pliny's Natural History XXXVI,.25).
 It was the first plate in his book on mosaics, De Musivis (Rome, 1752), with six engraved plates, four of them folding, which became a classic on the subject.
-After Furietti's death, his heirs sold the two centaurs and the mosaic for 14,000 scudi, for the Museo Clementino.
+The work begins with a chapter on the etymology of the Latin word for mosaic (citing its use in inscriptions) and the origin and early history of mosaics.
+Furietti then devotes a chapter each to mosaics from the Roman Republic, from the Empire, from the age of Constantine to the 10th century, and from then until his own time.
+After Furietti's death, his heirs sold the two centaurs and the mosaic for 14,000 scudi, to the Museo Clementino.

 Furietti was also a bibliophile.
-He edited and published the works of two of his compatriots, Gasparino and Guiniforti Barziza, and the poems of Publio Fontana, prefacing the volumes with brief vite.
+He edited and published the works of two of his compatriots, Gasparino and Guiniforte Barzizza, and the poems of Publio Fontana, prefacing the volumes with brief vite.
 His personal library he bequeathed to his native Bergamo, with the obligation that it be open to the citizens.
 It became the nucleus of the Biblioteca Civica Angelo Mai; there some of Furietti's correspondence is preserved.

 His tomb is in the Roman church of the Bergamaschi, Santi Bartolomeo ed Alessandro dei Bergamaschi, also called Santa Maria della Pietà.

 The early biography is G. Gallizioli, Memorie per servire alla storia della vita, degli studi e degli scritti del cardinale Giuseppe Alessandro Furietti, (Lucca) 1790.